microsoft/VSProjectSystem/doc/overview/dynamicCapabilities.md

 ```

 The `DeployProviders` collection will contain a set of `IDeployProvider` filtered by the current capabilities
 of the configuredProject.
 The content of the collection can change over the time.

-Prevent seeing capability changes in the middle of an execution
+How to prevent seeing capability changes in the middle of an execution
 ---------------------------------------------------
-When changes made to the project, just like other dataflows inside CPS.
-Capabilites are being recalculated
+When changes are made to the project, just like other dataflows inside CPS, capabilites are being recalculated
 in the background, and published when it is ready.
 Without proper protection, the content of a collection
-like the DeployProviders in the earlier sample can be changed at any moment.
-It will be hard to write stable
+like the DeployProviders in the earlier sample can change at any moment.
+It would be hard to write stable
 code in this environment.

-To prevent this, code in the project system can create a `ProjectCapabiltiesContext`, and wraps all the logic
+To prevent this, you can create a `ProjectCapabiltiesContext`, and wrap all the logic
 inside it.
 Implemented as a part of `ExecutionContext`, the context will apply to methods called inside, and
 also async tasks started inside it.

 ```csharp